 Chat with your rental agency about your routes

 It is advisable that certain roads and routes only be taken on with a 4x4 vehicle.
 Your rental agency is run by experienced locals, and they will immediately be able to tell you which type of vehicle best suits your itinerary.
-If you’ve decided to rent a campervan or motorhome and find that some of your planned routes require 4x4, don’t be concerned.
+If you’ve decided to rent a motorhome or campervan and find that some of your planned routes require 4x4, don’t be concerned.
 There are plenty of 4x4 campervan and motorhome options available.

 Keep your eyes and ears open regarding the weather and the roads

 As we’ve already mentioned, the Iceland weather can be pretty erratic.
 And even though it’s completely manageable if you come prepared when spending March in Iceland, it can often lead to sudden road closures.
 You definitely don’t want to excitedly set off on your excursion only to find the road closed.
 That’s why we always advise visitors to keep checking the Iceland weather and the Iceland road conditions daily.

 Although it’s completely possible to get caught in the rain during March in Iceland, this is not the only reason we include this tip.
 Those visiting the waterfalls on the island don’t realize that powerful cascading water comes with its fair share of mist and spray.
 For many visitors, their perfect photo opp leaves them looking like shivering, drenched cats.

 The best way to combat the erratic Iceland weather is to always dress in layers.
 That way, you’ll always be able to put something on when it gets colder or take something off when it gets hotter.

 Adamant Northern Lights hunters need to do it the right way when spending March in Iceland